 In all, four colonists were killed in the Royalton raids.
 The remaining prisoners, some 26 men, were marched to Canada for the reward money.
 There the British imprisoned them, some for as long as two years, while the war played out.

-One of the boys was so scarred from the attack that he never was able to fully recover and spent his life as a wandering recluse.
+The attack scarred one boy so badly he never recovered and spent his life as a wandering recluse.

-As for Hannah Hendee, history is silent about what became of her.
+As for Hannah Hendee, history doesn’t say what happened to her.
 Some records suggest she went west as a pioneer after the war.
-Roylaton, meanwhile, rebuilt.
+Royalton, meanwhile, rebuilt.
 The new community was far less scattered than the original, with buildings clustered closer to one another.
-And in 1915, on the South Royalton Town Green, a memorial arch was raised: The Handy Memorial to remind everyone of Hannah's courage.
+And in 1915, on the South Royalton Green, the town raised a memorial arch.: They called it the Handy Memorial to remind everyone of Hannah’s courage.